IBM/z_ansible_collections_samples/z_appliance_control_center/acc_install_ansible/README.md

 2. Use the provided ansible playbook `00_acc_install.yaml` to install ACC by sending commands from the control node (the machine that will run the `00_acc_install.yaml` playbook) to the HMC.
-This way is helpful in storing the infrastructure information in form of variables and automated install of ACC.
+This way is helpful in storing the infrastructure information in the form of variables and automating the install of ACC.
    This way is recommended.
 3. Use the provided ansible playbook `00_acc_install.yaml` to install ACC on an already activated LPAR in SSC Installer mode.
 This way is helpful